17th Feb 2026

 Preventing jowls and maintaining a youthful appearance requires a combination of lifestyle changes, skincare routines, and professional treatments.
 Here are some tips to help you prevent jowls and maintain a youthful appearance:

 • Maintain a Healthy Lifestyle: Eating a balanced diet rich in fruits, vegetables, and whole grains can support skin health.
 Regular exercise, such as cardio and strength training, can improve skin elasticity and reduce the appearance of sagging skin.
 Staying hydrated is also crucial, as it helps maintain skin plumpness and elasticity.
+Proper hydration and nutrition support healthy skin tissue, which is essential for maintaining skin elasticity and preventing sagging.

 • Protect Your Skin from the Sun: UV rays can cause premature ageing and damage to the skin, leading to sagging skin and jowls.
 Sun exposure also accelerates collagen loss, which can contribute to the formation of jowls.
 Use a broad-spectrum sunscreen with at least SPF 30 daily, even on cloudy days.
 Wearing protective clothing, such as wide-brimmed hats and sunglasses, can also shield your skin from harmful UV rays.